 As without, so within: where we are, is who we are

 Many people have inspired me with their valuable ideas.
 To give them credit for this, below I provide some links to their website – when they have one.
 Unfortunately the ‘older researchers’, from before the rise of the Internet, have not been able to create one.
 With a few exceptions, I have not included the websites made indirectly by other people.
-This means that the list far from complete in that sense, and I have decided to present the website in a random order.
-Although I still prefer to read ‘real’ printed books, on their websites you can usually find interesting information about the central ideas of a specific researcher/author, and often some shorter articles or blogs written by him or her.
+This means that the list is far from complete in that sense, and I have decided to present the websites in a random order.
+Although I still prefer to read ‘real’ printed books, on these websites you can usually find interesting information about the central ideas of a specific researcher/author, and often some of his or her shorter articles or blogs as well.

 I hereby invite you to explore the ideas on these different websites.
 For me the exploration of other people’s ideas is a very significant activity.
 It can take a lot of time and energy, but it helps to remind us that that our thoughts and ideas about life are never uniquely our own, and that we always exist in a web of meaningful, reciprocal relationships with other people.
 And it makes us aware of the fact that an awful lot in life has been given to us freely – which naturally awakens a sense of being grateful.

 Steve Taylor.
 He has made me aware of the fact that the human ego came to dominate Western civilization 6000 years ago – through a collective ‘ego explosion’ – and that in our time more and more people are awakening from this ego separation.

 Riane Eisler.
 She has shown that once there was a shift from partnership culture to a dominator culture, and in our time culture shifts back to partnership again.

 Rupert Sheldrake.
 He is of course well known for his revolutionary ideas about the morphic fields and morphic resonance, and has done a lot to bridge science and spirituality.

 Duane Elgin.
 He has shown me that our lives are embedded in a living universe, and how this changes the experience of who we actually are.